-2. Mother Church Endowment Fund
+2. The Mother Church Endowment Fund

 The Mother Church Endowment Fund is based on a concept formulated in 1975 by The Christian Science Board of Directors – that of building up “uninvadable reserves” of the Church.

 “Endowment” implies special gifts over and above normal giving.
-Your contributions to the Endowment Fund for The Mother Church continue to provide support for present and future needs.
+Your contributions to The Endowment Fund for The Mother Church continue to provide support for present and future needs.
 Funds continue to be invested and only a portion of income and appreciation are used each year.
 This fund is the place for gifts you intend to help the Christian Science Movement permanently, and in a longer-range way than meeting current needs.

-3. Monitor Operating Fund
+3. The Christian Science Monitor Operating Fund

 The Monitor's global approach is reflected in how founder Mary Baker Eddy described its object as "To injure no man, but to bless all mankind."
 The Monitor's aim is to embrace the human family, shedding light with the conviction that understanding the world's problems and possibilities moves us towards solutions.